 In order for the U.S. government to recognize the relationship, the petitioner must submit evidence that:

-• The marriage is legally valid and
+The marriage is legally valid; and

-Legality of Virtual Weddings for Immigration
+Legality of a Web Wedding for Immigration

 While married couples can generally submit a copy of marriage certificate to prove a valid marriage, those who married through a virtual ceremony should submit additional evidence to prove the marriage was consummated.